temporalio/documentation/docs/references/ui-configuration.md

 ## notifyOnNewVersion

-When enabled – that is when it is set to `true`, a notification appears in the UI when a newer version of the [Temporal Server](/clusters#temporal-server) is available.
+When enabled—that is, when set to `true`—a notification appears in the UI when a newer version of the [Temporal Server](/clusters#temporal-server) is available.

 ```yaml
 notifyOnNewVersion: true